Gregory Gourdet: Career

-After graduating from The Culinary Institute of America in 2000, Gourdet went to work full-time for chef Jean-Georges Vongerichten, honing his craft at three of Vongerichten's restaurants before climbing the ranks to become one of his chef de cuisines.
+After graduating from The Culinary Institute of America in 2000, Gourdet went to work full-time for chef Jean-Georges Vongerichten, honing his craft at three of Vongerichten's restaurants before climbing the ranks to become one of his chefs de cuisine.

 In 2010, Gourdet took the helm as Executive Chef of Departure Restaurant and Lounge in Portland, Oregon, where he created modern Asian cuisine by combining local ingredients of the Pacific Northwest with flavors and traditions of Japan, China, Thailand, Vietnam, and Korea.
 In 2016, he was promoted to Culinary Director when the brand expanded to Denver, Colorado.

 In 2019, Gourdet ended his 10-year tenure with Departure to focus on opening his own restaurant, Kann, a wood-fired concept that strives to bring the cuisine of his Haitian heritage and the Caribbean diaspora to the American spotlight.
 In 2020, after COVID-19 pushed back plans to open the restaurant, Gourdet launched a Portland Kann pop-up in Portland.
-Kann opened in Portland in July 2022.
+Kann opened in Portland in August 2022, quickly being named a “Best New Restaurant” by Eater, The New York Times, and Robb Report, and Esquire’s #1 “Best New Restaurant in America.”
+It was also Portland Monthly and The Oregonian’s Restaurant of the Year and won the James Beard Award for “Best New Restaurant” in 2023.
+In 2024, Gregory was honored as “Best Chef: Northwest and Pacific” by the James Beard Foundation.
+That year, The New York Times included Kann in its “25 Best Restaurants in Portland, OR Right Now” list, and La Liste named it one of the world’s best restaurants for 2025..
+The cocktail bar Sousòl operates below Kann, and was named one of Esquire’s “Best Bars in America" in 2023.

+Since 2025 he has been the culinary director of the Printemps department store in New York City where he oversees five dining concepts from fine dining to a casual cafe.